Skip to main content

 • Go (1.20, 1.21)

-All data in our Cloud is protected from unauthorized access and modifications according to the PCI DSS and ISO 27001 certification.
+Available runtimes and locations are listed on the Gcore website and in the Customer Portal.
+Functions can be managed via the Customer Portal and REST API.
+The pod lifetime, the limit of additional pods, and environment variables are configurable.
+All data in Gcore Cloud is protected from unauthorized access and modifications according to PCI DSS and ISO 27001 certification.
 DDoS protection is available by default.
-We also protect all your data from loss using three-factor SAN replication and disaster recovery.
+Data is protected from loss using three-factor SAN replication and disaster recovery.